 Created by an experienced team of playwrights, scientists, professional actors, radio producers and designers, the Deep Time Walk combines expertise in science, the arts and appropriate technology to provide an experience of Earth history.

 Grounded in the latest evidence from science, the Ted Hughes Award nominated script is written by Dr. Stephan Harding and Peter Oswald (ex Playwright in Residence at Shakespeare Globe, London).
 The audio is produced by Sony Award winning director Jeremy Mortimer (200 productions for BBC Radio 3/4), with the narrative brought to life by Chipo Chung (Doctor Who, Sherlock, Into the Badlands), Paul Hilton (Garrow’s Law, The Bill, Silent Witness) and Peter Marinker (Love Actually, Event Horizon, Judge Dredd).

-The management team for Deep Time Walk C.I.C. social enterprise are Geoff Ainscow, Dr. Stephan Harding, and Robert Woodford, with Stephan Harding a board advisor.
+The management team for Deep Time Walk C.I.C. social enterprise are Geoff Ainscow, Jon Rae and Robert Woodford, with Stephan Harding a board advisor.

 Dr. Stephan Harding

 “Savouring each moment of consciousness as Earth’s awareness through these eyes.”